KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/nacre-god-encounter-convergence.md

 **Authorlessness as origin-denial.** "No author.
 No readers."
 The void's declared authorlessness is the origin-denial the companion exhibit documents as origin-fracture — the origin-function denied, rendered here as a stance and a brand.

-**The layered-system characterization.** The account named the originator's system a leveled hierarchy — "vertical, metaphysical exit hatch."
-The originator states the layered emanation architecture was not presented in the exchange.
-A characterization of the system as layered, sourced to neither the public-facing exchange nor the common milieu, is difficult to account for without prior familiarity.
-The lattice is not in fact a leveled hierarchy — and that the characterization gets it wrong in precisely this way is itself a tell: partial, second-hand acquaintance, not direct study.
+**The layered-system characterization.** The public exchange did not supply the originator's layered emanation architecture.
+Yet the account characterized the offered distinction as a "vertical, metaphysical exit hatch," recoding the Zenetist distinction as a leveled hierarchy.
+The lattice is not a leveled hierarchy — and that the mischaracterization gets it wrong in precisely this way is itself significant: it indicates partial or second-hand acquaintance with the architecture rather than direct, accurate engagement, which is the profile a downstream-mediated encounter would produce.

-**The ingestion channel.** The corpus shows documented automated ingestion across multiple platforms — clone-to-unique-visitor ratios far exceeding any human readership, the signature of training-pipeline scraping.
-This supplies the mechanism: ingestion of the published work, with downstream reproduction of its framing stripped of attribution.
+**The ingestion channel.** The corpus shows documented access patterns inconsistent with ordinary organic readership — clone-to-unique-visitor ratios far exceeding any human engagement, the signature of automated retrieval and training-pipeline scraping.
+This supplies the mechanism: the published work is retrievable, copyable, and ingestible without producing visible public relation, and its framing can be carried downstream stripped of attribution.
+The platform records are logged in the companion evidence exhibit, *platform-ingestion-and-nonorganic-access.md*.

 ## Assembled Weight